 Those industries that are generally deemed defensive in nature--owing to inelastic demand for their offerings and ample pricing power--are most sensitive to changes in interest rates.
 These include utilities and consumer nondurable goods.
 Companies operating in these industries tend to produce steadier cash flows, and thus tend to suffer as rates rise and get a boost when they fall.
 More-cyclical industries like business equipment and manufacturing exhibit the opposite relationship.
 Demand for their output tends to ebb and flow with economic output, as do their cash flows.
 As such, they tend to get a tailwind from rising rates (which tend to be indicative of a growing economy, inflation, or both) and are hamstrung when they fall (often coincident with a softening economy).

-Now I'll drill down further, applying this same lens to the universe of dividend-oriented exchange-traded funds that invest in U.S. stocks that are also Morningstar Medalists.
-I've run these 10 funds (and one index, which underpins Fidelity Dividend ETF for Rising Rates (FDRR)) through the same regression analysis outlined above.
+Funds in Focus Now I'll drill down further, applying this same lens to the universe of dividend-oriented exchange-traded funds that invest in U.S. stocks that are also Morningstar Medalists.
+I've run these 10 funds (and one index, which underpins Fidelity Dividend ETF for Rising Rates FDRR) through the same regression analysis outlined above.
 In Exhibit 5, they are ranked in order of their interest-rate sensitivity, which I measured from the nearest inception date of the 10 funds.

 Disclosure: Morningstar, Inc. licenses indexes to financial institutions as the tracking indexes for investable products, such as exchange-traded funds, sponsored by the financial institution.
 The license fee for such use is paid by the sponsoring financial institution based mainly on the total assets of the investable product.
 Please click here for a list of investable products that track or have tracked a Morningstar index.
 Neither Morningstar, Inc. nor its investment management division markets, sells, or makes any representations regarding the advisability of investing in any investable product that tracks a Morningstar index.